espocrm/documentation/administration/formula.md

 ### Attributes

-Attributes represents fields values of the target entity.
+Attributes represent fields values of the target entity.
 You can insert available attributes by clicking on the plus button.

-It's also possible to access to attributes of related entities with following format `linkName.attributeName`.
+It's possible to access to attributes of related entities with following format `linkName.attributeName`.

 ### Functions